rucliyang/RegressionAnalysis/readme.txt

-sample code and data for the textbook entitled Regression Analysis
+We uploaded the sample code and data for the textbook entitled Regression Analysis.

-We uploaded the sample code and data for each chaper.
+Illustrative examples in both R and SPSS are available.

 It is for the textbook (v1.0) which is authored by Yang Li and Cunjie Lin in 2021.